slcs-jsc/jurassic/docs/manual/installation.md

 JURASSIC is primarily developed and tested on Linux systems.
 The following requirements apply:

 - 64-bit Linux operating system
 - C and Fortran compilers with OpenMP support
--   MPI library for distributed-memory parallel execution (optional but recommended)
+- MPI library (optional, retrieval only)
 - GNU Make or a compatible build system

-The model is commonly deployed on HPC clusters, but it can also be run on modern workstations.
+MPI is required only if MPI-enabled retrieval executables are built.
+All other components can be built and run without MPI.

 ------------------------------------------------------------------------